KubeRocketCI/docs/versioned_docs/version-3.15/quick-start/platform-installation.md

 # Install KubeRocketCI

-This page serves as the starting point for the quick start guide, where we will install Tekton as a prerequisite and then proceed to install the KubeRocketCI itself.
+To install KubeRocketCI, deploy Tekton as the CI engine prerequisite and then install the platform itself with Helm on any Kubernetes cluster.
+This quick start walks through both steps and ends with your first login to the KubeRocketCI Portal — no prior platform experience required.

 <div style={{ display: 'flex', justifyContent: 'center' }}>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ILlY4niCWeU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="allowfullscreen"></iframe>